14islands/14islands-com-v2/app/blog/_posts/2016-03-24-trends-at-sxsw-interactive-2016.md

 Augmented Reality (AR) is also on the horizon.
 AR mixes the virtual with reality.
 You can see reality with digital structures and information will be mixed in for additional functions.

-The best current example is [Microsoft Hololens](https://www.microsoft.com/microsoft-hololens/en-us), they are about to ship a developer version of the device.
+A good current example is [Microsoft Hololens](https://www.microsoft.com/microsoft-hololens/en-us), they are about to ship a developer version of the device.
 It will be interesting to read the reviews about how far it has gotten.

 {% include blog-youtube.html youtubeId="aThCr0PsyuA" caption="Hololens Concept Video" %}

 More players will without a doubt entering this market.
 AG has huge potential, specially as an utility, for both day-to-day live and at work.

 The problem is that these devices will be big as a start and clumsy to carry around.
 It's gonna improve, just imagine when it becomes possible to fit AG into a small lens further in the future.

 [Apple](http://www.apple.com/) are also likely to join the VR/AR category and have already made few hints about it.
-When Apple put their marketing engines ON product categories are likely go mainstream.
+When Apple puts their marketing engines ON product categories often go mainstream.

+## Machine Learning and Cloud Computing

+Machine Learning gives computers the ability to learn without being explicitly programmed.
+It has the potential to improve our user experiences and make intelligent decisions on our behalf.

+We might not realise it, Machine Learning is being used all around us.
+By Google for search results, speech recognition and language translation.
+By [Spotify](https://www.spotify.com) to automatically generate a weekly playlist based on our taste.
+By [AirBnb](https://www.airbnb.com/) to suggest a rental price that fits our location and multiple other factors.

+{% include post-image.html alt="Machine that has better odds of winning Rock, Paper, Scissors then people by using Machine Learning.
+Picture taken in IBM Watson studio at SXSW." src="/images/blog/sxsw/watson-16_9.jpg" margin="both" ratio="16_9" caption=true %}

+Machine Learning requires big amount of data and specialized math skills to be effective.
+These resources are mainly available to bigger companies.
+However, tech giants have started making machine learning available for the rest of us, with the use of cloud computing.
+Examples are [Google Cloud](https://cloud.google.com/products/machine-learning/), [IBM Watson](https://azure.microsoft.com/en-us/services/machine-learning/), [Amazon AWS](https://aws.amazon.com/machine-learning/) and [Microsoft Azure](http://www.ibm.com/smarterplanet/us/en/ibmwatson/).

+> Cloud Computing will take Machine Learning mainstream

 ## Robots and Artifical Intelligence